skillitzimberg/portfolio/README.md

 If you would like to work on the code, clone the repository at: [GitHub](https://github.com/skillitzimberg/portfolio).

-To view it online go to:
+To view it online go to: [GitHub Pages](https://skillitzimberg.github.io/portfolio/).

 ## Known Bugs